|

 for data collection and soaking experiments.

-Cross-Matrix (Combinatorial)
+Cross-Matrix Optimization

 Features of the Oryx4 and Oryx8 systems only: